kstevens715/minitest-bang/README.md

 ## Usage

-You use it just like you would `let`, except the ones you define with `let!` get called automatically right before your before block gets executed:
+You use it just like you would `let`, except the ones you define with `let!` are automatically invoked right before your before block gets executed:

 ```ruby
   describe User do